chrisprinz/epicdatamining/Chris/Notes/Script.md

 - Multiclass classification ($f(x)$ is a member of some finite set)

 ### Approaches
-- Decision Tree
+- Decision Tree (suitable for binary and multiclass classification if $|x|$ small)
-- Perceptron
+- Perceptron (suitable for binary classification also if $|x|$ very large)
-    - Winnow algorithm
-        - for positive examples (y = 1) that are wrongly classified, multiply weight vector by a factor > 1 but only for components of input vector that are 1
-        - for negative examples, analogously multiply by a factor < 1
-        - this addresses the weights that are responsible for the wrong classification directly
-- Neural Network
+- Neural Network (suitable for both classifications and very large $|x|$)
-- Instance-based Learning (includes not only input but all available data)
+- Instance-based Learning (e.g. nearest neighbor) (suitable for classifications of real numbers)
-- Support Vector Machine (SVM)
+- Support Vector Machine (SVM)(suitable for classification, especially of unseen data)

 ### Machine Learning Architecture

 - Split data into training- and test data sets
 - avoid overfitting
     - cross validation
 - Batch vs. online learning (learn once, continuous improvement)
+- Feature Selection (which features to use?)
+- Creating a training set (how to get labels?)
+    - by hand
+    - by inference of other known data e.g. topic

+## Perceptrons

+- linear binary classifier
+- can be extended to a multiclass classifier by using multiple perceptrons - one for each class
+- converge only if there exists a solution (in contrast to support-vector machines that will always converge)
+- training
+  - for each training pair ($x, y$)
+    - let $y' = w.x$
+    - if $y'$ and $y$ have different signs, adjust $w := w + \eta y x$, which will adjust it slightly towards $x$
+- critique
+  - cannot classify if unambiguously linear separable (workaround might lead to overfitting)
+  - only finds some hyperplane, not the best

+### Winnow algorithm

+- for positive examples ($y = 1$) that are wrongly classified, multiply weight vector by a factor $> 1$ but only for components of input vector that are $1$
+- for negative examples, analogously multiply by a factor $< 1$
+- this addresses the weights that are responsible for the wrong classification directly

+### Allowing the Threshold to Vary

+- add threshold $\theta$ to weight vector $w$
+- add $-1$ to each feature vector $x$
+- then perform algorithm as before $\rightarrow$ will now yield a threshold by itself

+## Support-Vector Machines

 ## Learning from Nearest Neighbors

 - training set is given
 - find closest training examples for new query point
 - estimate label by combining labels from closest neighbors